“After all, how often do we get a second chance?”

 Longyearbyen, a beautiful and chilly place, located in the Svalbard Islands of Norway prohibits the death of a human.
 The location has a subsoil that is permanently frozen creating permafrost.
 As a result, the bodies buried underneath in lieu of decomposing get preserved!
 So when someone falls sick irrecoverably, the locals take the person away to bury the body in some other part of Norway.

 2. Cugnaux in France

 This is one interesting piece to tell.
 The denizens of this part of the world were literally banned from dying!
 In the year 2007, the then Mayor of Cugnaux in France named Philippe Guérin endeavored to build a cemetery.
-The reason behind the project was unavailability of burial fields in the area.
-But unfortunately the project was not green-signalled resulting into a queer decision from his end - he banned death altogether!
+The reason behind the project was the unavailability of burial fields in the area.
+But unfortunately, the project was not green-signaled resulting in a queer decision from his end - he banned death altogether!

 3. Sellia in Italy

 A small town in Italy, Sellia that once had a flourishing population today has been reduced to a marginal number.
 The place is home to just a modicum of five hundred and thirty-seven people, mostly aged.
 Gripped in this quagmire, the Mayor of Sellia, came out with an ordain prohibiting sickness or death within his area!
 His decree was intended to raise health awareness amongst the people and the ones who took his words lightly were literally fined ten euros a year!